 Admiral Rob Bauer

 From 2005 until 2007, Bauer commanded the Air Defence and Command Frigate HNLMS De Ruyter.
-His command included an operational deployment in the Mediterranean with the Standing NATO Maritime Group 2 as part of the NATO Response Force (Operation Active Endeavour).
-In late 2006, Bauer was deployed to Bahrain for five months as Deputy Commander of Task Force 150 (Operation Enduring Freedom).
+His command included a deployment in the Mediterranean with the Standing NATO Maritime Group 2 as part of the NATO Response Force (Operation Active Endeavour).
+Late 2006, Bauer was deployed to Bahrain as Deputy Commander of Task Force 150 (Operation Enduring Freedom).
 In 2010 and 2011, he held command of the Landing Platform Dock HNLMS Johan de Witt.

 Rob is married to Maaike.
 They have three children.